 What’s better than a workout that doesn’t require a trip to the gym?
-Being able to do that workout with just one single piece of equipment from your own home.
+Being able to do that workout with just one single piece of equipment – from your own home.
 And we’re sharing a full-body dumbbell circuit workout that you can do in less than half an hour.

-—Just like the kettlebell workout, this one is designed to work your entire body and be attainable for all ages and body types.
+This dumbbell workout is designed to work your entire body and be attainable for all ages and body types.
 It’s split up into three sections.
-You’ll start with an upper-body circuit, then a lower body circuit, and finally finish with a full-body circuit to get your heart rate up.
+You’ll start with an upper-body circuit, then a lower-body circuit, and finally finish with a full-body circuit to get your heart rate up.
 If you’re short on time or want to focus on a specific area, you can just do that section and double the number of rounds.

-Try selecting a weight that you can accomplish all of the upper body reps with since typically your lower body is stronger.
-My suggestion is for men to start with 20-25 lbs per dumbbell and women start with 10-15.
+Try selecting a weight that you can accomplish all of the upper body reps (since typically your lower body is stronger).
+My suggestion is for men to start with 20-25 lbs per dumbbell and women to start with 10-15 lbs.
 During each round go straight from one exercise to the next without rest, then rest 60-90 seconds between each round.
-Rest as needed between each section (that doesn’t mean you can go take a nap, but a few minutes rest is fine).
+Rest as needed between each section (that doesn’t mean you can go take a nap, but a few minutes of rest is fine).

 Lay on your back with your feet flat and a dumbbell in each hand.
 Start with both arms straight up in line with your chest.
 Bring your arms down until your upper arm and elbow touch the ground.
 Keep the forearms straight and press the weight back up.